Best Ballpark Traditions for Every MLB Team

 Not so much for the baseball but rather the party.

-Cleveland Indians: John Adams the Drummer
+Cleveland Guardians: John Adams the Drummer

 How it started: John Adams brought his drum to the game to add to the noise of "seat banging," which was a rally-starting tactic used by fans.

-Bottom Line: Cleveland Indians
+Bottom Line: Cleveland Guardians

 When John Adams showed up to Cleveland Stadium for a 1973 game with his bass drum, he probably didn’t anticipate doing it for the next 40 years.